The Wiggles videography: Videos featuring Sam Moran: 2007–2011

-This is a list of Wiggles videos that have Sam Moran as the Yellow Wiggle.
+This is a list of Wiggles videos featuring Sam Moran as the Yellow Wiggle.
 The catalog numbers are for the DVD releases in Region 4 (Australia and New Zealand).
 Some videos were also subsequently released on Blu-ray.

 Source: Powerhouse Museum, Catalog Numbers from National Library of Australia.

 Videos featuring Greg Page: 2012

-This is a list of Wiggles videos which have Greg Page returning to the main cast as the Yellow Wiggle.
+This is a list of Wiggles videos featuring Greg Page returning to the main cast as the Yellow Wiggle.
 The catalog numbers are for the DVD releases in Region 4 (Australia and New Zealand).
 Some videos were also subsequently released on Blu-ray.

 Source: Release dates from ABC Shop, Catalog numbers from National Library of Australia.

 Videos featuring the new Wiggles: 2013–2021

-Videos featuring the new generation of Wiggles.
+This is a list of Wiggles videos featuring the new generation.

 Source: Release dates from ABC Shop, Catalog numbers from National Library of Australia.